siddhantprateek/qdrant/README.md

 - `Aws` - Cloud Provider
 - `Kube-Prometheus` deploys the Prometheus Operator and already schedules a Prometheus called prometheus-k8s with alerts and rules by default.
+- `Apache Kafka` - Distributed event streaming platform, It is used for creating Data Streaming Pipeline

 ## K8s Monitoring Pods